linq2db/linq2db/NuGet/Readme.txt

 - feature: [PostgreSQL][BulkCopy] Provider-specific copy method implemented (#935)
 - feature: Added IQueryable interceptor callback.
 This feature could be used to attach linq2db to other IQueryable providers (#1116)
 - feature: Extra overrides to Join* extensions that accept two queryable sources, join predicate and result selector expression (#1076, #1088)
-- frature: Added extension point LinqExtensions.ExtensionsAdapter to override LINQ To DB async extensions with custom implementation
+- feature: Added extension point LinqExtensions.ExtensionsAdapter to override LINQ To DB async extensions with custom implementation
+- feature: You can post-process instantiated entities by subscribing on new data context OnEntityCreated event (#1112)

 - improvement: [MS SQL] query parameters for varchar/nvarchar types will use fixed size 8000/4000 to improve query plans caching by server (#989)
 - improvement: [Oracle] corrected date literal generation (#969)